laderast/BMI535slides/06_Intro_to_Docker.md

 ![](image/docker.png)

 - **Images** - The blueprints of our application which form the basis of containers.
 - **Containers** - Created from Docker images and run the actual application.
 We create a container using `docker run` based on an image.
 A list of running containers can be seen using the `docker ps` command.
+When a container is stopped using `docker stop`, all files in it fail to persist.
 - **Docker Daemon** - The background service running on the host that manages building, running and distributing Docker containers.
 The daemon is the process that runs in the operating system which clients talk to.
 - **Docker Client** - The command line tool that allows the user to interact with the daemon.
 More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.
 - **Docker Hub** - A registry of Docker images.
 You can think of the registry as a directory of all available Docker images.
 If required, one can host their own Docker registries and can use them for pulling images.